Personal Backup Version 5.2

 The backup mode (Copy, Full (new), Differential or Incremental) is determined by the selections under the Task settings tab.

-1 x Full + Differential
+1 x As in task + Differential

-The first backup of the schedule is a Full backup.
-This means that all files in the destination folder will first be deleted and then all selected files will be copied resetting the archive bit.
-Succeeding backups will be carried out using the Differential method, i.e. all files in the destination folder will first be deleted and then only those files that have the archive bit set will be copied.
+The first backup of the schedule is a complete backup using the settings from the task: Succeeding backups will be carried out using the Differential method, i.e. all files in the destination folder will first be deleted and then only those files that have the archive bit set will be copied.
 The archive bits remains unchanged.

-1 x Full + Incremental
+1 x As in task + Incremental

-The first backup of the schedule is a Full backup.
-This means that all files in the destination folder will first be deleted and then all selected files will be copied resetting the archive bit.
 Succeeding backups will be carried out using the Incremental method, i.e. all files in the destination folder will first be deleted and then only those files that have the archive bit set will be copied.
 The archive bits will be reset.

 If such an incremental backup had already been performed on the current day (e.g. on multiple logoffs), the files already copied on this day are not deleted from the destination folder.
 All newly-changed files are copied according to their archive bit.

-2 x Full + Differential
+2 x As in task + Differential

-2 x Full + Incremental
+2 x As in task + Incremental

 This mode is similar to the above except that the Incremental mode is used for the backups.